 If you’re shooting particularly small aquariums or even one at home, you may experience difficulty keeping the fish in focus when they swim close to the glass.
 Most smartphones have trouble focusing on subjects that are too close without the use of a macro lens.

-Depending on the type of smartphone you have, it may have a macro lens option.
+Depending on the type of smartphone you have, it may have a macro lens option (you could always add a Magniband too.) (you could always add a Magniband too.).
 Or, you may choose to add a clip-on or mounted macro lens.
 If you’re new to macro lenses, we suggest reading our Smartphone Macro Photography Guide to help you decide which lens is best for you and how to use it.

 Tips for Taking Pictures of Aquariums